Spring Rock Fishery

 - Only cradles, nets and weigh slings provided are to be used – damage bond deposit required on arrival £50

-- No Fires at all or BBQs on grass
+- No fires or BBQs on grass

-- Two Rod limit
+- Two rod limit

 - Anglers must have an Environment Agency rod licence.

-- Anglers must have a carp care medi kit and treat hook holds, damaged scales, etc
+- Anglers must have a carp care medi-kit and treat hook holds, damaged scales, etc

 - Fish to be returned to the water ASAP!